 Explicit amnesty: 'No one will be penalized for past use'

-Aggregate results published company-wide within 30 days
+Aggregate results published company-wide within 60 days

 Three buckets, three response playbooks.
 Anything else burns response capacity and trust.

 Categorize before you act.
 Three buckets handle almost everything discovery surfaces.
-Each one carries a different response playbook.
+Each carries a different response playbook.

 Drafting personal meeting notes or email replies with no confidential content